juliettepaul/github-enhancement-suite/README.md

 * Reload github tabs

 New Features
-* Approve/Reject with convient list of approvals at top of review
+* Approve/Reject with convenient list of approvals at top of review
 * Comment count on files list

 Future Feature List: